Linen Quarter, Belfast: Transport

 The Belfast Hub area has long been at the heart of transport in the city, linking Belfast with the rest of the island.
 After plans for the Ulster Railway were announced in 1835, Belfast joined the railway revolution in 1839, when the first section from Belfast to Lisburn was opened for passenger traffic.
 A fitting railway terminus was built on Great Victoria Street and opened in 1848.
 The completion of the Dublin and Belfast Junction Railway made Victoria Street, soon known as ‘Great Victoria Street’, the terminus for one of the most important main lines in Ireland.
 Over the next decades commuter traffic to from neighbouring towns to Belfast grew rapidly.

 One of the main modes of urban transport was the horse-drawn tram, introduced by the Belfast Street Tramway Company From 1872.
 In the early 1900s, the network was electrified to make this form of transport more affordable.
 Buses were introduced by Belfast Corporation (Belfast City Council) in 1926, initially to supplement the tram service, but gradually replacing them.
 The last tram ran in 1954 and the last trolleybus in 1968.

 During the 1960s much of the original terminal at Great Victoria Street was demolished to make way for the development of the Europa Hotel and a bus station.
 However, in 1995 a second Great Victoria Street Station opened just yards from the site of its predecessor.
 Following the success of this station, a new enlarged Transport Hub is planned to replace both the existing bus station and railway station.

-Business and innovation

-Innovation was crucial to the industrial and manufacturing boom that swept through the city from the late Victorian to Edwardian era and to the development of the Linen Quarter.
-Initially, it was Belfast's cotton industry that drew thousands in from the surrounding countryside.
-Innovative mechanized methods of production were adopted that allowed the dramatic rise of Ireland's mechanised linen industry.
-Several companies rose to global prominence by continuing this process of industrial pioneering.

-Andrew Mulholland, who donated the Ulster Hall's magnificent organ, oversaw a company that built the world's largest and one of its most advanced linen mills.
-Daniel Jaffe, one of the pioneers of linen in Belfast, had his Irish base at what is now the Ten Square Hotel, while Ewarts, one of the world's greatest linen manufacturers, had a large establishment in Bedford Street.

-Innovation still remains a vital part of the Linen Quarter's business community today.
-Arup, for example, are a community of collaborators that bring together a range of disciplines such as transport systems, energy, water management, urban design, architecture, and climate change.
-Several leading financial institutions, like Cunningham Coates of Linenhall Street, have also made the Linen Quarter their home.
-The district is currently attracting to various start-ups and established companies in the web design and tech sectors.